pettiboy/rust-url-shortener/README.md

 OR for live reload

+Set `RUN_MIGRATIONS` to false before using live reload

 ```bash
 watchexec -e rs -r cargo run
 ```

 ### Database Migrations

-Migrations are stored in the `migrations/` directory and are automatically applied when using Docker Compose.
+Migrations are stored in the `migrations/` directory and are bundled with the Docker image.
+They are automatically applied on application startup when the `RUN_MIGRATIONS` environment variable is set to `true`.

 To create a new migration: